-Screen 15 - View data 2
+Screen 11 - View data 2

 - 3) Press 'Key 4 Scroll Left' and 'Key 6 Scroll Right' to move through the stored readings either forwards or backwards.
-Press 'Key 2 Scroll Up' and 'Key 8 Scroll Down' to switch between the first and second group of reading parameters. - 4) Press the soft-key 'More' and the following menu is displayed:
+Press 'Key 2 Scroll Up' and 'Key 8 Scroll Down' to switch between the first (CO2, O2 & Baro) and second (T1, T2 & humidity) group of reading parameters. - 4) Press the soft-key 'More' to refine or filter the readings to view.

-Screen 16 - Soft-key 'More'
+Screen 12 - Soft-key 'More'

-- 1 Delete All: Enables the operator to delete all the readings stored, - 2 Filter: Used to refine/filter the range of readings displayed by ID or date ranges.
+- 1 Delete All: Enables the operator to delete all the readings stored - 2 Filter: Used to refine/filter the range of readings displayed by ID or date ranges.
 Press between two dates, after a date, before a date or all dates. - 3 Go to: Enables the operator to jump to the first or last reading in the memory or any other reading.